xHarbour-org/xharbour/xharbour/winmake/readme.txt

 The following are some environment set-ups which are required to build custom xHarbour:

+SET HB_NO_BACKGROUND=
+When set to 1, xHarbour will not use background task routines in ST mode

+SET HB_GUI=
+When set to 1, xHarbour will disregard keyboard interrupt wiich is not very useful in GUI mode

 SET HB_NO_VM_ALL=
 When set, VM modules will not be amalgamated.